astrofra/game-mediecross/README.md

 ## Changelog

 - Github release on 2023-05-14
-- Updated on 2012-12-01, made compatible with the GameStart Beta 2.
+- Google code release on 2012-12-01, made compatible with the GameStart Beta 2.
 - Revision 118
  - Add 3 retries.
  - Add +0.5s bonus when eating meat.